googlearchive/Firebase-Unity/README.md

 ## How to get started (If you already have an existing project that requires Firebase)
 1. Read about Firebase at www.firebase.com
 2. Import the package "firebase.unitypackage"
+3. If you already have an existing AndroidManifest.xml file, simply add the permission ``<uses-permission android:name="android.permission.INTERNET" />  ``.
+In this case you do not have to import the AndroidManifest.xml file because it might overwrite your own.

 ## API Differences
 You will find the API is very similar to the Java/iOS versions except that: